Endorsements, Certifications and Specialization Programs

 Through this partnership, educators can enroll in either Colonial IU 20 Continuing Professional Education Credits or East Stroudsburg University Graduate credits and still receive the PDE Online Instruction Endorsement.

-PDE ONLINE INSTRUCTION ENDORSEMENT PROGRAM DETAILS AND SUMMER FLYER
+PDE ONLINE INSTRUCTION ENDORSEMENT PROGRAM DETAILS AND SPRING FLYER

 ABOUT THE PROGRAM